 - swelling around the vocal cords, which is called croup

-- inflammation of the tissue that covers your windpipe, which is called epiglottitis
+- inflammation of the epiglottis, which is called epiglottitis

 - a foreign object that is lodged in your throat or airway